thoughtspot/tse-step-by-step/lesson-03-security-setup/README-03.md

 ## Authentication

 Authentication is how users are given access to ThoughtSpot (logged in) and identified in ThoughtSpot.
-Before a user can be authenticated, they have to exist in ThoughtSpot and they are usually assigned to some groups.
-Typically, this is a separate process, but it is possible if using SAML to create the user and assign to groups when doing the initial authentication.
+Before a user can be authenticated, they have to exist in ThoughtSpot, and they are usually assigned to some groups.
+Typically, this assignment is a separate process, but it is possible if using SAML to create the user and assign them to groups when doing the initial authentication.
 Other alternatives include manually creating users and using the APIs to create users and groups.
 The creation of users and groups is not covered in this course.

-The following table lists the types of authentication, the associated [enumerated type](https://developers.thoughtspot.com/docs/typedoc/enums/AuthType.html) in the SDK and if they users can be created on demand.
+The following table lists the types of authentication, the associated [enumerated type](https://developers.thoughtspot.com/docs/typedoc/enums/AuthType.html) in the SDK and if the users can be created on demand.
 Don't worry about the AuthType right now, but it will be used later when we talk about initializing the SDK.

 | Type                                | [AuthType](https://developers.thoughtspot.com/docs/typedoc/enums/AuthType.html) | Description                      | Can Create? |
 |-------------------------------------|---------------------------------------------------------------------------------|----------------------------------|-------------|